HansiG3/AppointAI/README.md

 http://localhost:5000
 Step 3: Set Up the Frontend

-Open a new terminal and run:
+Open a new terminal:

 cd appointai/client
 npm install
 npm run dev

 The frontend will run using Vite.

-Open the URL shown in the terminal, usually:
+Usually:

 http://localhost:5173
 Step 4: Run the Application

-Keep both the backend and frontend terminals running.
+Keep both terminals running.

-Backend:
+Backend
 cd server
 npm run dev

-Frontend:
+Frontend
 cd client
 npm run dev

-Then open the frontend URL in your browser.
+Then open the frontend URL shown in the terminal.

 Step 5: Test the Application
 Register or log in as a patient.